-Why was Mick a bit flat, distant and glazed?
-Sure we were both tired but was there something more?
+So why was Mick a bit flat, distant and glazed?
+We were both tired but was there something more?
 Mick had been working long hours.
 I was back at work 3 days a week and I was 5 months pregnant.
-Life was good.
-We were lucky to be living where we were and we were fit active people.
-So why was Mick a bit flat and why was it a suddenly a struggle for Mick to go for a 3km walk?
+We were fit active people.
+Why was it a suddenly a struggle for Mick to go for a 3km walk?

-Mick said he had a headache, which was unusual because he was rarely sick.
+He said he had a headache, which was unusual because he was rarely sick.
 I put it down to Man Flu but it still didn’t sit right.
 I was disappointed because I wanted to celebrate the start of our family summer time together and create happy memories in our new home.
 I had plans to use the remainder of the holidays to sort out our house further, unpack more boxes and rest.
 I had hoped Mick would have energy to take care of me for a bit.
-I was tired and pregnant and had orchestrated and organised most of the move.
+I was tired and pregnant.
+I had orchestrated and organised most of the move.
 The sale of our old house.
 The purchase of the new house.
-I wanted to hear Mick laugh and ask him for help but I could see he was out of sorts.
+I wanted to ask Mick for help but I could see he was out of sorts.

 That evening as soon our family left, Mick climbed into bed.
 He felt nauseous and cold and mentioned his headache again.
 Panadol did not really seem to help and when I took his temperature he didn’t have one.
 He vomited in the bathroom several times during the night and was in a lot of pain.

 His symptoms continued on and off for a few weeks but Mick soldiered on and continued to work.
 He had a significant project to deliver.
 My sixth sense continued to tell me something was wrong.
 That our lives were changing.
 I encouraged Mick to go and see a doctor.
 He had hardly ever been to a GP in the ten years we had lived together.
 He surprised me by agreeing to go.
 I booked it and he went and came back saying there were a few bugs going around and he should be fine.